reframe-hpc/reframe/docs/tutorial_basics.rst

 Adding reference values
 -----------------------

-A performance test would not be so meaningful, if we couldn't test the obtained performance against a reference value.
+On its current state, the above STREAM performance test will simply extract and report the performance variables regardless of the actual performance values.
+However, in some situations, it might be useful to check that the extracted performance values are within an expected range, and report a failure whenever a test performs below expectations.
-ReFrame offers the possibility to set references for each of the performance variables defined in a test and also set different references for different systems.
+To this end, ReFrame tests include the :attr:`~reframe.core.pipeline.RegressionTest.reference` variable, which enables setting references for each of the performance variables defined in a test and also set different references for different systems.
 In the following example, we set the reference values for all the STREAM sub-benchmarks for the system we are currently running on.

 .. note::